Creating a Culture of Recovery for High School Students

-- Significantly lower levels of marijuana use
+- Significantly lower levels of marijuana use.

-- Less absenteeism from school
+- Less absenteeism from school.

 How to Build a Culture of Recovery in Schools

-Though the size of most public schools prevents them from developing a true sense of close-knit accountability among students, he offered a number of ways to learn from the cultures built by recovery schools.
+Though the size of most public schools prevents them from developing a true sense of close-knit accountability among all students, he offered a number of ways to learn from the cultures built by recovery high schools.

 Identify Opportunities to Intervene

 Educators should be trained to be more perceptive about risk factors for students who may be likely to misuse substances.
-Administrators can work to bring early-intervention techniques, screenings and low-intensity treatments to schools for students who may be at risk.
+Administrators can work to bring early intervention techniques, screenings and low-intensity treatments to schools for students who may be at risk.

 How to Engage in Brief Intervention